Teen's death leads to outpouring of concern over spicy chip challenge as sales are halted

 Diaz told The Associated Press by phone Friday that the chip was very hot, but he didn’t expect the stomach cramps and diarrhea that followed and led to him missing work the next day.

 “It hurt, I’m not gonna lie.
 I was actually a little nervous,” he said.
-Despite the stomach issues it caused him, Diaz said he had planned to try the chip again with some friends.
+Despite the stomach issues, Diaz said he had planned to try the chip again with some friends.
 But he decided not to after he heard about Wolobah's death.

+Roger Trier, a 56-year-old content creator and graphic designer from Palatine, Illinois, posted video on TikTok and YouTube of himself completing a 100-chip challenge this month.

+He told the AP that he has trained for over 20 years to build up his spice tolerance.

 Sales of the chip seem largely driven by people posting videos on social media of them or their friends taking the challenge.
 They show people, including children, unwrapping the packaging, eating the chips and then reacting to the heat.
 Some videos show people gagging, coughing and begging for water.